MandlakheM/mongodb-recipe_api_endpoints/README.md

 ## Recipe App API
 This project is a RESTful API for managing recipes using Node.js, Express, and MongoDB.
 The API supports operations like creating, retrieving, updating, and deleting recipes.
 Pagination and error handling are also implemented to manage large datasets efficiently.

+A secure REST API for recipe management with Role-Based Access Control (RBAC) built using Node.js, Express, and MongoDB.

 ## Features

 CRUD Operations: Create, Read, Update, and Delete recipes.